Development

 vim model/entities.yaml

-## Regenerate Semantic Convention Code
+## Regenerate All Code (api + Weaver)

 Deployment And Demo#